vprime/ggj24/README.md

 A third person action game of Cat and Mouse with physics in Unreal Engine.

+### Theme: Make Me Laugh
+The game will be funny though the use of physics

 ## Mechanics
-Overdone physics.
+Overdone physics
-Third person.
+Third person
-Chase a mouse.
+Chase a mouse

 ## Story

 ### Characters
+- Cat
+- Mouse (Steamboat Willie Micky mouse)

 ### Setting